davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Avoid layout thrashing: read from the DOM and then write to the DOM, don't try to do both at once.

-CSS containment: indicates an element subtree is indepenedent from the rest of the document, it tells the browser it's safe to optimise the element.
+CSS containment: indicates an element subtree is independent from the rest of the document, it tells the browser it's safe to optimise the element.

-test in devtools: more tools -> rendering -> performance -> timeline.
+test in DevTools: more tools -> rendering -> performance -> timeline.

 # Allison McKnight: "Building performance for the long term"